 So they shouldn't get a penny.

-Now, as it relates to what we the lessons learned that I posted on Twitter today about corona, one of them is never trust China.
+Now, as it relates to the lessons learned that I posted on Twitter today about Corona, one of them is never trust China.

 They literally misled the world.

-They then they then went out there and and sucked up and started hoarding every bit of medical equipment, then selling it to us at a profit.
+They then went out there and sucked up and started hoarding every bit of medical equipment, then selling it to us at a profit.

 Now we've learned that we can't rely on them for anything, especially medical equipment and pharmaceuticals and the agents for pharmaceuticals.

-I mean, we ought to learn a listen.
+I mean, we ought to learn a lesson.

 Trump made that happen, and Trump's been way ahead of the curve on China.